 NAINA is spread over 474 km2.
 To understand the scale of urbanization involved, it could be compared with the city of Mumbai which is spread over 438 km2 and that of Navi Mumbai which is spread over 344 km2.
 While Mumbai has been developing over the past century, it took about half a century for Navi Mumbai - a planned greenfield city to get developed and populated.
 NAINA in terms of area is considerably more than Navi Mumbai.
 Therefore NAINA is too big an area to be urbanised in the plan period of next 20 years.
 It will neither be possible nor advisable to plan and provide infrastructure for whole of NAINA uniformly.
-Hence it is considered appropriate take to development in a focused way for selected area where development pressure is more.
+Hence it is considered appropriate to take up development in a focused way for selected area where development pressure is more.
 The focus of infrastructure will be on this selected area on priority.
 This area is termed as Phase-I. Remaining area is termed as Phase-II.
 Refer Figure 4-2: Phasing of NAINA.

 Furthermore development is dynamic and cannot be frozen in a 20 year plan, thus while a detailed land use plan will be prepared for the Phase -I, and the areas which are likely to be urbanized beyond plan period are marked as Phase-II.
-The idea is to review the plan after sometime (5 - 10 years), assess the development potential and needs and if required modify the plan suitably.
+The idea is to review the plan after sometime (5 - 10 years), assess the development potential and needs and if required modify the plan suitably, more specifically for 14 villages of Thane District and the area surrounding Wadkhal Naka, Taluka Pen, District Raigad.